8 tips for doing business with European spices and herbs buyers

 - Payment – you can indicate payment terms, but you can also negotiate payment terms later.
 For example, if your buyer asks for deferred payment, you can negotiate a higher price because you would need to use the service of an export insurance agency.
 You can read more about the ways to ensure your payment in our study about Organising Export of Spices and Herbs to Europe.

 - Date of the expiry of your quote – you do not always need to indicate a date.
-Sometimes you can indicate that the offer is valid until the product is available for selling.
+Sometimes you can indicate that the offer is valid as long as the product is available for selling.
 However, in this case, indicate that your price offer is not final.
-This is to avoid problems of frequent price fluctuations during longer time periods.
+This is to avoid problems of frequent price fluctuations during a longer time period.
+It is safe to add that the offer is subject to final confirmation.

-Figure 1 – Example of the quote in the spices and herbs sector
+Figure 1: Sample quote in the herbs and spices sector

-- Consider subscribing to the IEGVu portal.
+- Consider subscribing to the ISH Markit price information services.
 It is one of the most respected market information services for spices and herbs.
 The subscription will offer you regular and timely updates on export prices for several products.

 - Do your best to find a reliable trader who is willing to regularly update you about market prices.
 Some spice and herbs brokers can regularly update you with price information, including Van der Does, AVS Spice or bulk importers such as Nedspice.